Developer-Autodesk/adn_viewer_gem_test_app/README.md

 ## Tutorial

 Follow the instructions here to install Ruby and Ruby on Rails: [rubyonrails.org/download](http://rubyonrails.org/download/). <br />
-Once you've downloaded Ruby, install Rails (this can take a very long while):
+Once you've downloaded Ruby, install Rails (this can take a very long while) and then create an app:
 ```
 gem install rails
+rails new appname
 ```

-Add this to your gemfile to install the adn_viewer gem:
+Add this to your Gemfile to install the adn_viewer gem:
 ```
 gem 'adn_viewer'
 ```

-Now, add the following to your gemfile to install dependencies:
+Now, add the following to your Gemfile to install dependencies:
 ```
 gem 'curb-fu'
 gem 'curb'